elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

 The page also states that class hierarchy (or generally type hierarchy in our case), is very similar to taxonomy.
-From a human's point of view is thus quite natural: an apple is a fruit, which is a vegetable, which is a living entity.
+From a human's point of view is thus quite natural: an apple is a fruit, which is a vegetable, which is a living thing.

 *But programmers are evil...*

-> *But what happens when the team starts to create type hierarchies on the services?
+> *[...] what happens when the team starts to create type hierarchies on the services?
-> That’s my point, [...], where you should start doubting about your coding skills,
+> That’s the point, [...], where you should start doubting about your coding skills,
 > [...] where you start loosing the grasp on the software’s logics.*

 If you're a PHP programmer, how many times have you ever wanted PHP had the possibility to inherit a class from multiple ones?
 Oh wait, traits are there for this!
 And how many times have you found you were sub-classing a tree of classes that God only knows what is the mother of them all?
 This is what happens in (poorly?) structured programs when you have to add a new functionality on top of another one.
-But that's fine, until this kind of hierarchy is *passive* only.
-You're just adding new data and new setters and getters.
-But what happens when the team starts to create type hierarchies on the services?
-That's my point, my friend who's still reading, where you should start doubting about your coding skills.
+And that's fine, until this kind of hierarchy is *passive* only: you're just adding new attributes and new methods to access them.
+But what happens when the team starts to create class hierarchies on the services?
+That's the point, my friend who's still reading, where you should start doubting about your coding skills.
 That's the point where you start loosing the grasp on the software's logics.

 Now that's too late, you start thinking about a refactoring, but it's huge and difficult because even if the input and the final output should be the same, you have to